In short, you pay the flat rate with OTC (OptimalTerrainConsulting.com) then ALL the following happens:

 4. You send those lab results to me and to OTC via email if possible (usually ready online in just a few days after the blood draw)

-5. The OTC team (Dr. Kirsten, Dr. Nasha, Dr. Jade) will spend 4-8 hours analyzing your case
+5. The OTC team/Dr. Nasha) will spend 5 days analyzing your case

-6. The OTC team will put together a customized report about the reasons you got cancer and how to step by step tackle the root causes (this is about 75 pages)
+6. The OTC team will put together a customized report about the reasons you got cancer and how to step by step tackle the root causes (this is epically long, but includes a step by step process starting with week one, week two, etc. It is like peeling layers of an onion and you just keep getting deeper.
+I’m many years into implementing my plan and still peeling the onion!

 8. You start implementing the plan – step one is usually ordering supplements to help fix the abnormalities in your labs and also implementation of a custom diet based up your labs/scans/tumor pathology/etc. This can include standard hospital care and/or new cutting edge treatments, and also changes to diet and lifestyle that are custom to you and your cancer.
 No two cancers are alike and no two people are alike (DNA or labs, etc). personalized medicine is the future of cancer treatment in my opinion.